PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 ---
 RULES
 1. The party must reach 5 successes before they get 3 failures.
-2. Each success allows them to avoid an attack
+2. Each success allows them to avoid an automation attack and/or advance to the next room.
+3. Rubble & rock constantly falls from above, threatening a total collapse of the cavern.

 ## Automaton